 By better understanding TM joint conditions, dentists:

-Take a deep dive into TMJ issues and view clinical scenarios by viewing Dr. McKee's course on the AACD Virtual Campus.
+Take a deep dive into TMJ issues and view clinical scenarios by viewing Dr. McKee's course.